Satyamkumarnavneet/PDFPrompter/README.md

 - **LangChain4J**: Facilitates communication with OpenAI's LLM for insightful data extraction.
 - **AstraDB**: Enables efficient storage and retrieval of document embeddings.
-- **Spring Boot**: Forms the backbone of the REST API, ensuring smooth communication with the PDF Assistant.
+- **Spring Boot**: Forms the backbone of the REST API, ensuring smooth communication with the PDFPrompter.

 ## Additional Enhancements